Director of Family Engagement

 What you will NOT be doing

-• Redirecting challenging parent discussions to faculty or administrative personnel
+• Redirecting challenging parent discussions to faculty or administrators—you hold complete accountability for these

 Key responsibilities